Back to fellos.app

 4. Create a Service ID linked to your App ID, and configure the web authentication settings with your fellos site domain and callback URL.

-5. Create a Key for Sign In with Apple and download it.
+5. Create a Key for Sign In with Apple and download the .p8 key file.

 Good to know